 Piano Concerto in E♭ major, op.4, P.229

 The majority of Danzi’s concertos are for wind instruments (4 flute concertos, 5 for bassoon, 2 for horn, a sinfonia concertante for flute and clarinet, a double concerto for clarinet, bassoon and orchestra).
 This two concerti on this CD therefore are somewhat unique in Danzi’s oeuvre.
 Danzi is largely absent from concert programs today, and so, one can safely assume that the two concerti on this CD are largely unknown, actual discoveries.
 And what discoveries they are!
-I actually rate them vastly higher than the Overture: the latter isn’t more than a short intermezzo for entertainment purposes, or maybe an opening for a concert.
+I actually rate them vastly higher than the Overture.
+The latter isn’t more than a short intermezzo for entertainment purposes, or maybe an opening for a concert.

 Unlike the Overture, this concerto (as also the one for cello) is a true little gem!
 In fact, it doesn’t need to hide between some of the early Mozart piano concertos!
 In the program notes (featuring one-page articles by the two soloists), Nareh Arghamanyan states that the concerto reminds her of Mozart’s E♭ major concerti (k.271, K.482, K.365).
 I personally would not go as far as linking to specific Mozart concerti, but otherwise I can only agree with her.

-Danzi proves quite inventive in his themes—they are all attractive and well-formed.
+Danzi proves quite inventive in his themes.
+They are all attractive and well-formed.
 The one slight snag is that the composer tends to repeat most ideas at a different level, like a sequence (Beethoven might have called this a “Schusterfleck“).
 However, not like in the Overture, the themes are well-formed and inventive in themselves, so this does not hurt at all.
 I like Nareh Arghamanyan’s playing, her light, careful articulation, the clarity of the left hand.
 She is diligent and detailed in dynamics (as is the orchestral accompaniment), subtle in agogics, in the tempo disposition in general.
-Her keyboard touch is excellent, very subtle, the ornamentation and the short cadenzas really natural and well-fitting.
+Nareh Arghamanyan’s keyboard touch is excellent, very subtle, the ornamentation and the short cadenzas really natural and well-fitting.

-While the right hand might (almost) be by Mozart, Danzi tends to use different textures in the left hand: Mozart often uses Alberti basses or other broken chords, Danzi often uses simpler, alternating pattern—but not excessively
+While the right hand might (almost) be by Mozart, Danzi tends to use different textures in the left hand.
+Mozart often uses Alberti basses or other broken chords, Danzi often uses simpler, alternating pattern—but not excessively

 II.
 Andante moderato

-What a joyful & fun movement—not boisterous, but serene, light, playful, full of fantasy.
+What a joyful & fun movement!
+Not boisterous, but serene, light, playful, full of fantasy.
 Nareh Arghamanyan plays with agility, full of plasticity, and always subtle, transparent, light, with lots of care file detail and phrasing.

 Overture in D major, P.228